Quantum oscillations in Dirac magnetoplasmons: Results

 The first row with $\theta = 0$ corresponds to the case discussed previously where the direction of propagation is aligned with the magnetic field.
 Only transitions between Landau levels with equal quantum number $n$ contribute to the loss function.
 There is an intraband contribution stemming from transition within a single Landau level and interband contributions from transitions between opposite valence band and conduction band Landau levels.
 The particle-hole continuum formed by intra-level transitions in nonzero Landau levels is characteristic of a one-dimensional system, where zero-frequency excitation at finite momentum are only possible if the two Fermi points are connected~\cite{giuliani05}.
-Note that this form is different from a recent work that considers the loss function in a very strong magnetic field~\cite{tolsma17}.
-There, attention is restricted to the zeroth Landau level, and an effective one-dimensional spectrum corresponds to a momentum transfer between different Dirac points, which is a larger energy scale.
 Particle-hole excitations in the zeroth Landau level do not form a continuum, but are linear $\hbar \omega = \hbar v_F q$ due to the linear dispersion of this Landau level.
 An important results of our calculations is that the plasmon is undamped even at higher momenta and should hence dominate the loss function even at large momentum transfer.

 When the magnetic field is tilted with respect to the direction of propagation, transitions between Landau levels with any quantum number are permitted.
 In particular, the plasmon mode merges with the particle-hole continuum and is Landau damped at larger wave numbers.
-At larger magnetic fields, the plasmon can hybridize and we numerically find two separate collective modes, which is qualitatively similar as for the electron gas~\cite{mermin64}.
+At larger magnetic fields, the plasmon hybridizes and we numerically find two separate collective modes, which is qualitatively similar as for the electron gas~\cite{mermin64}.
 It is important to note, however, that the Dirac magnetoplasmons show quantum oscillations even in a tiled magnetic field, whereas the electron gas plasmons never show such oscillations.